HellLover/covid-stats/README.md

-# corona-stats
+# covid-stats
-`corona-stats` is a simple module to get information about COVID-19.
+`covid-stats` is a simple module to get information about COVID-19.
 You can get information about global covid stats, about the specified country and also fetch the country flag.

 # Examples
 ```js